Autism Mentorship Initiative

 - Dr. Grace Iarocci, Associate Professor, Department of Psychology (Autism and Developmental Disorder Lab)

 - Dr. Elina Birmingham, Assistant Professor, Faculty of Education (Social Attention Research Group)

-- Dr. Mitchell Stoddard, Director, Centre for Students with Disabilities
+- Dr. Mitchell Stoddard, Director, Centre for Accessible Learning

 - there may be monthly events or workshops to participate in as well.

 Mentors will be required to complete a one day training session occurring in August (specific date TBA).
 Assignment to a mentee will occur in September; however a match is not guaranteed.
 A $500 honorarium will be provided to each volunteer who works with a mentee throughout the two terms.

 - excellent interpersonal and study skills